LundgrenAndreas/Teaching/README.md

-This is a script and example data set designed for use in the course Soil Biology and Biogeochemical Cycles (SLU)
+This is a script and example dataset designed for use in the course Soil Biology and Biogeochemical Cycles (SLU)

 Data: